GillesSchneider/neuro-imaging/haxby-registration/README.md

   <img  src="./images/before-registration.png">
 </p>

-The brain schematics is in MNI152 space in the above image.
-It can be seen that Haxby data is not aligned with MNI152 space.
+_The brain schematics is in MNI152 space.
+It can be seen that Haxby data is not aligned with MNI152 space_

 ```sh
 #Code to print the above image